4 Rules You Have to Follow to Be A Millionaire, According to Warren Buffett’s

 Are entrepreneurs as confident today as they were before the Covid-19 pandemic?

-A friend and expert who had owned 29 companies before the pandemic made this funny: “You can always tell entrepreneurs in a room.
+As one expert who had owned 29 companies before the pandemic observed: “You can always tell entrepreneurs in a room.
 They tell the best stories.
 They die broke almost invariably.”

 2. Be careful about splurging on brands